 Please be aware that this is the minimum work to be completed at home and we encourage you to support your child’s learning in other ways.

-extension and interest activities (DOC, 42KB) are available.
+Other optional "On Line Activities" are available.
 Parents are encouraged to consult their child’s teacher to discuss any concerns about the nature of homework and their children's approach to the homework.